-We were in the subway on our way to dinner when during our conversation my best friend Brandon reminded me of a particular habit both him and I have had for years.
-“Don’t tell anyone where you’re applying to,” he said.
-It wasn’t due to competition nor to be scorched earth.
+We were in the subway on our way to dinner when my best friend Brandon reminded me of a particular habit both him and I have had for years.
+“Don’t tell anyone where you’re applying to,” he said, knowing that I’m looking for a job.
+It wasn’t due to competition.
 “Or else you’ll get all these questions.”

-We were about to have dinner to celebrate the master’s degree in journalism I received that day.
-Though I feel fulfilled and joyful, I graduated with no job offers.
-Ergo, my blessed situation invites questions about my career goals and future direction, which came in droves (and are still coming): “How’s the job hunt going?”
+Ergo, my blessed situation invited questions about my career goals and future direction, which came in droves (and are still coming): “How’s the job hunt going?”
 “What’s next for you?”
 “What are your plans?”
-I’m now writing a standard response.
-My best friend and I have maintained the habit of not sharing our goals to anyone.

-In 2009 New York University Professor Peter Gollwitzer and colleagues published a study in the journal Psychological Science that revisited the goal setting theories of Kurt Lewin, father of social psychology, and proposed “that social recognition of an identity-relevant behavioral intention may have negative effects on its enactment.”
-Noting a 1926 conclusion from Lewin, Gollwitzer, et. al, wrote, “people often construe behavioral intentions in more general terms, thus allowing substitution of means for attainment.”
-Simply put: our ability to work towards our goals (something personal to us thereby identity relevant) is compromised when we disclose them to others, because the response (social recognition) we get by doing so is interpreted by our minds that we have already realized our “intention” (the goal).
-The social recognition served as a substitute for attainment.
+Simply put: our ability to work towards our goals (something personal to us thereby identity relevant) is compromised when we disclose them to others because the response (social recognition) we get by doing so is interpreted by our minds that we have already realized our “intention” (the goal).

-Derek Sivers, in a TED talk titled “Keep your goals to yourself” which has been viewed 5 million times, explained Gollwitzer and company’s experiment that led to their conclusion:
+Derek Sivers, in a TED talk titled “Keep your goals to yourself” explained Gollwitzer and company’s experiment that led to their conclusion:

-Sivers, who has started two companies and wrote two books, advised the audience to resist the temptation to announce their goal.
-“You can delay the gratification,” Sivers said, “that the social acknowledgment brings, and you can understand that your mind mistakes the talking for the doing.”
+This is why Sivers, who has started two companies and wrote two books, advised the audience to resist the temptation to announce their goal.
+“You can delay the gratification that the social acknowledgment brings,” Sivers said, “and you can understand that your mind mistakes the talking for the doing.”